chapmanb/bcbb/posts/hg38_validation.md

 Our primary goal was to provide variant calling on build 38 with [automated validation](http://bcb.io/2014/10/07/joint-calling/).
-Based on [Heng Li's validation of 38 using haploid/diploid comparisons with CHM1/NA12878](https://github.com/lh3/bwa/blob/master/README-alt.md#preliminary-evaluation) we expected to find improved variant detection in build 38 with a reduction in false positives.
+Based on [Heng Li's validation of 38 using haploid/diploid comparisons with CHM1/NA12878](https://github.com/lh3/bwa/blob/master/README-alt.md#preliminary-evaluation) we expected to find a larger number of variants detected in build 38 with a reduction in false positives.

 We aligned 50x NA12878 100bp reads, available from